resbaz/spartan-hpc-docs/docs/managing_data.md

 **Scratch Space**

-You can store temporary working data while your job is running at `/scratch/`.
-This is handy if your job generates large files while it's running that you don't need to keep.
-Total scratch space is limited to 8TB, shared among all users.
+You can store temporary working data while your job is running at `/tmp`.
+This will map to a directory on our fast scratch network storage specific to your job ID, and clean up once your job is complete.
+It's also possible to write directly to `/scratch/`, for instance if you would like to share your working files across multiple nodes.
+In this case it's your own responsibility to avoid collisions (i.e. two processes writing to the same file at the same time), and clean up afterwards.

+**N.B.** Note that home, project and scratch are all network-based storage that can be accessed by multiple nodes and processes at the same time.
+Take care that you don't inadvertently write to the same file from multiple jobs at the same time.

 ## How to Transfer Data In and Out of Spartan